zlatanvasovic/hackwork/CONTRIBUTING.md

 ### Wrapping

-There isn't a strict limit for length of lines.
-120 characters are most, 80 characters are perfect.
+80 characters are limit, with possible exceptions.

 ### Style guide